stagedml/stagedml/README.md

 Not much yet:)

-StagedML is a Pylightnix application, so
-[Pylightnix documentation and manuals](https://github.com/stagedml/pylightnix/blob/master/README.md#Documentation) do apply here:
+StagedML is a collection of Pylightnix stages, so [Pylightnix documentation and manuals](https://github.com/stagedml/pylightnix/blob/master/README.md#Documentation) do apply here: